Enforcement of Child Support Orders in a Texas Divorce

 support and the custodial parent to make the child available for visits.

-The custodial parent has a duty to obey the court order for visitation, even
+The custodial parent has a duty to obey the court order for visitation, even if the non-custodial parent cannot or will not pay child support.
+The court can enforce its orders against either parent.

-Private Child Support Collection
+Private Child Support Collection Agencies

 Can any other agency handle child support enforcement cases?